 Asure Software (NASDAQ: ASUR), a global provider of time, labour, and workspace management solutions

-The global market leader with recognised expertise in the development, manufacturing & application of innovative (LED) lighting solutions.
+Philips is the global market leader with recognised expertise in the development, manufacturing & application of innovative (LED) lighting solutions.

 The four leading professional bodies, BIFM, CIPD, IFMA, and RICS are advocating our Smartworking Summits to their combined 300,000+ members